AvicennaJr/CLI-Todo/README.md

 <pre>
 // Add an item
-./todoApp -add This is my first task
-./todoApp -add This is my second task
+todoApp -add This is my first task todoApp -add This is my second task

 // List all tasks
-./todoApp -list
+todoApp -list

 //output
 1: This is my first task